 Even Lonely Planet seems to dig Bucharest these days, so I see no reason for why you shouldn’t like it too!

 Before going to Bucharest, I must admit that I felt completely and utterly lost.
 I knew absolutely nothing about Bucharest.
 Or even Romania, for that sake.
-To me, Romania simply appeared as a rather big, blank space on the map, and the only associations it gave me was fragmented words like “Dracula” and “communism”.
+To me, Romania simply appeared as a big, unexplainable space on the European map.
+My only associations were fragments like “Dracula”, “communism” and “Casa Poporului”.
 Sadly enough.
-However, it quickly turned out that Romania is so much more than that… So here is my quick, “don’t-panic” city guide to Bucharest!
+It quickly turned out that Bucharest is so much more than just fragments of communist history – hence why I created this quick city guide for you.

 Where?
 Bucharest, Romania.
 The country share borders with Ukraine, Moldova, Bulgaria, Serbia, and Hungary (in other words – it is located in Southeast Europe).